Steamed/Instant Pot Artichokes Vinaigrette

 - Kosher salt and pepper

 To Prepare the Artichokes:

-- Slice the other half of the lemon.
-Place in a medium to large pot of water along with the peppercorns, thyme, bay leaf, and a large pinch of salt.
-Bring to a simmer, cover and cook over medium-low heat for 10 minutes.
+- Fill a medium to large pot about halfway with water.
+Slice the other half of the lemon and place in the water along with the peppercorns, thyme, bay leaf, garlic clove, and a large pinch of salt.

-- Add the artichokes to the pot and simmer, covered, until tender, about 20-30 minutes.
+- Add the artichokes to a steamer basket and place in the pot above the water.
+Cover the pot and steam artichokes until tender, about 20-30 minutes.
 Drain, discarding the lemon slices and herbs; let cool slightly.

 To Prepare the Vinaigrette:

-- In a small bowl, whisk together the vinegar, oil, mustard, and garlic.
+- In a small bowl, whisk together the vinegar, oil, mustard, and garlic (if using).
 Season with salt and pepper.
 Serve the artichokes with the vinaigrette for dipping.